Keshvadi/mpcc-dynamics/README.md

-# Performance Analysis of Dynamic Equilibria in Joint Path Selection and Congestion Control
+# Performance Analysis of Dynamic Equilibria in Joint Path Selection and Congestion Control in Path-Aware Networks

-This repository contains the simulation code and analytical models for the paper "Performance Analysis of Dynamic Equilibria in Joint Path Selection and Congestion Control".
+This repository contains the simulation code and analytical models for the paper "Performance Analysis of Dynamic Equilibria in Joint Path Selection and Congestion Control in Path-Aware Networks".

 ## Overview
 The project implements a discrete-event simulator to validate theoretical findings regarding network oscillations caused by greedy path selection combined with loss-based congestion control.
 It includes: